andywyatte17/andywyatte17.github.io/doctor-who-list/how-to-bingewatch-class-who-skipwatch.md

 <sub>Season 14 (Tom Baker)</sub>

-A fun, super-dark story in which the Doctor’s caught up in political intrigues on Gallifrey.
+A fun, super-dark story in which the Doctor's caught up in political intrigues on Gallifrey.
 Feels like the Classic analog to Heaven Sent.

 Story 88; 4 episodes - The Deadly Assassin